Explain the meaning of Randall Kennedy’s statement that playing the race card in a criminal trial is “virtually always morally and legally wrong”.

 4. What areas of social work practice appeal to you as possible career fields?
 Why?

 The statement should be written in first person, active voice using proper grammar.
-The statement will become a permanent part of the students record in the social work files.
+The statement will become a permanent part of the student’s record in the social work files.
 All information is confidential.

 REFERENCE LETTER